Chef Daniel Giusti ’04, From Noma to School Cafeterias

 In January 2016, Daniel left Noma and moved back to Washington, DC with plans to take on a bold new challenge—school food.
 “Everyone talks about school food as this unsolvable problem,” Daniel says.
 “The more I researched it, the more I locked onto the idea and it quickly became the focus of my new company, Brigaid.”

-“From a simple standpoint, we’re talking about putting kitchens in schools with professional chefs.
+“From a simple standpoint, we’re talking about putting professional chefs in school kitchens .
 My goal is to design a singular model, prototype kitchen that’s cost-effective and has only the equipment you need along with a professional chef,” says Daniel.
 “By having chefs present in the school kitchens on a daily basis, I hope to introduce a model that not only provides students with quality meals but also furthers their understanding of what they are eating through basic food education.”

 On March 23, 2016, Daniel received the approval from the New London, CT Board of Education to launch a pilot program, which will bring one chef each to the kitchens of the six schools within the district serving 3,300 students.
-When he began the hiring process he received 275 applications.
-Daniel’s first hire was fellow alumnae April Kindt ’04.
+In the first year, they served over 800,000 meals.
+When Daniel began the hiring process he received 275 applications.
+His first hire was fellow alumnae April Kindt ’04.